GreatCowBASIC/Help/output/md/smt_timers.md

       DIR     Potentiometer In

-     SETSMT1PERIOD ( 4045000 )        ' 1.000s periodwith the parameters of SMT_FOSC and SMTPres_1 within the clock variance of the interclock
+     SETSMT1PERIOD ( 4045000 )          ' <<< the SetSMT1Period instruction, 1.000s period with the parameters of SMT_FOSC and SMTPres_1 within the clock variance of the interclock
                                       ' a perfect internal clock would be 4000000

      SETSMT2PERIOD ( 9322401 )        ' 4.600s period with the parameters of SMT_FOSC4 and SMTPres_8